gregsaun/maker_cheatsheet/3d_printing/README.md

 ## Clean Vertical Hole

 Used to put more space on top of a vertical hole and avoid clean-up after printing

+I found this technique in Prusa OpenScad files, thanks for sharing!

 ![Clean Vertical Hole Diagram](img/hole_cleaning_diagram.png)